odeum/odeum-code/docs/Guidelines.md

 All interns and freelancers are promoted to attend ODEUM CodeJS hackathons which is held at WebHouse every second Monday from 17.00 - 21.30 (including free food :) ).

 During our hackathons we:
-- Eat pizza or other healthy coder meals (Angus beef for the win)
+- Eat pizza or other healthy meals
 - Drink Coke and coffee and tea (if you're sick)
-- State of the Union - how far are we with specific experiments and real-world code
+- "State" of the nation - how far are we with specific experiments and real-world code
 - Coding Dojo - learning by doing
 - Pair Programming
 - Takeaways and new milestones